ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-Indian Skipper has been found in 89 towns 1992-2009, according to MBC records.
-Cobweb Skipper, in these years, has been reported from only 54 towns.
+Indian Skipper has been found in 92 of 351 towns 1992-2013, whereas Cobweb Skipper has been reported from only 57 towns and Leonard's Skipper from 85.

-Indian Skipper seems always to have been most easily found in the eastern and central three-quarters of the state, and is less common in the Berkshires and on the coastal plain.
+Indian Skipper is found statewide except on Nantucket.
+It is most easily found in the central and eastern three-quarters of the state, and is less common in the Berkshires and on the coastal plain.
 The Atlas found it apparently absent from large portions of southeastern Massachusetts, including Cape Cod and the Islands.
 There were also no Atlas records from southern Berkshire County, and very few from the central part of the state.
+Now, however, we have records from all those areas, and BOM-MBC data fill in many of the Atlas gaps in distribution, particularly in central Massachusetts.

-Indian Skipper is not common on Cape Cod, according to MBC records, but has been reported from Crane WMA in Falmouth, as well as Truro and Scusset State Beach in Sandwich.
-Mello and others did find at least 35 in several fields at Crane WMA on 6/28/1998 during a survey for rare lepidoptera (Mello et. al, 1999).
-However, Mello and Hansen (2004: 61) remark that overall Indian Skipper appears to be less common than Cobweb on Cape Cod.
+On Cape Cod Indian Skipper is not common according to BOM-MBC records, but has been reported from Crane WMA in Falmouth, as well as Truro and Scusset State Beach in Sandwich.
+Mello and others found at least 35 in several fields at Crane WMA on 6/28/1998 during a survey for rare lepidoptera (Mello et al., 1999), but there have been few reports since.
+Mello and Hansen (2004: 61) remark that overall Indian Skipper appears to be less common than Cobweb Skipper on Cape Cod.

 On Martha’s Vineyard, Indian Skipper is now clearly present, in contrast to earlier reports.
-(The 1986-90 Atlas, and Jones and Kimball in the 1940's, had not found it.)
-Indeed, the Vineyard appears to be a haven for all three uncommon Hesperia Skippers -- Indian, Cobweb, and Leonard’s.
-The Vineyard checklist ranks Indian as “Uncommon” (Pelikan, 2002), but there are numerous MBC reports, for example, Tisbury Meadow, max.
+(Neither the 1986-90 Atlas nor Jones and Kimball in the 1940's had found it.)
+Indeed, the Vineyard appears to be a haven for all three uncommon Hesperia skippers -- Indian, Cobweb, and Leonard’s.
+The Vineyard checklist ranks Indian as “Uncommon” (Pelikan 2002), but there are numerous reports, for example, Tisbury Meadow, max.
 31, 6/16/2003 M. Pelikan; Tisbury Vineyard Haven max.
 29, 6/1/2002, M. Pelikan; and Oak Bluffs Farm Pond, max.
 7, 6/15/2003 M. Pelikan.
 There are still no reports of Indian Skipper from Nantucket.
 Indian was also not found on recent surveys of the Elizabeth Islands or the Boston Harbor Islands (Mello 1998, 2003).

 Except for a few locations with short-term population build-ups, Indian Skipper is not usually found in large concentrations, but rather in small numbers.
-One particular hotspot, Middlesex Fells Reservation in Medford/Stoneham/Winchester, warrants revisiting.
+One former hotspot, Middlesex Fells Reservation in Medford/Stoneham/Winchester, warrants revisiting.
 D. F. Schweitzer documented Indian Skipper there in June 1987 (specimens at Yale), and a high of 82 was reported there on 6/4/1995 by B. Malcolm, but there have been no more recent reports.
+Other notable locations are

 Broods and Flight Time

-As noted, Indian Skipper is univoltine---probably obligate univoltine.
-It flies early, from the third week in May to mid-July, with the largest numbers seen from the last week in May through the third week in June (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
+As noted, Indian Skipper is univoltine---probably obligately univoltine.
+It flies early, from about the third week in May to mid-July, with the largest numbers seen from the last week in May through the third week in June (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).

 Outlook